 Mega Backdoor Roth Advantage Calculator

-Project how much more wealth a mega backdoor Roth conversion can retain compared with leaving after-tax 401(k) contributions invested in a taxable brokerage.
-Input the annual contribution, assumed tax drag on taxable returns, expected growth rate, and time horizon to see the compounded Roth balance, taxable balance, and the advantage gap in dollars.
+Quantify how much extra wealth a mega backdoor Roth conversion can preserve relative to keeping after-tax 401(k) dollars invested in a taxable brokerage.
+Enter the annual contribution, the blended tax drag you incur on taxable returns, your expected growth rate, and the holding period.
+The calculator shows the projected Roth balance, taxable balance, and the advantage gap so you can benchmark whether the additional plan complexity is worthwhile.

 Calculations assume steady returns and tax drag.
-Confirm plan rules and consult a fiduciary before executing conversions.
+Confirm plan rules, rollover timing, and tax consequences with your plan administrator and fiduciary advisor before executing conversions.

 Examples